-To date, RER has received nearly 3,150 CF-6R forms from 17 building departments and two contractors.
-As shown in Table 2-3, Temecula has been, by far, the most active participant.
-Temecula's CF-6R forms account for 40% of the total forms received so far.
-Table 2-4 summarizes the CF-6R forms by CEC climate zone, utility service area, and the year in which the home was built.
-Nearly 85% of forms are from houses built in SCE's service territory, with only 15% built within PG&E's territory.
+To date, RER has received nearly 4,700 CF-6R forms from 27 building departments and three contractors.
+As shown in Table 2-3, Fontana and Temecula have been, by far, the most active participants.
+Table 2-4 summarizes the CF-6R forms by California Energy Commission climate zone (CEC climate zone), utility service area, and the year in which the home was built.
+Approximately 81% of forms are from houses built in SCE's service territory, with only 19 % built within PG&E's territory.
 Currently, no CF-6R forms have been obtained for SDG&E's territory.